SwissTierrasColombia/Asistente-LADM-COL/README_en.md

    - `BFS Points` (relates `Boundary Points` to `Boundary`)
    - `More BFS` (relates `Boundaries` to `Plot`)
  - Create `Parcels` from existing `Plots`.
+ - Check too long `Boundary` segments (exceeding a given tolerance).
+ - Use the 'Project Generator' plugin (a prerequisite) to load layers with configured forms and relations.
+ - Use configured styles for loaded layers.

 ## Testing